CONSTRUCTION ACCIDENT LAWYERS SERVING NEW YORK CITY AND THE SURROUNDING AREAS

 The construction accident lawyers at Scaffidi & Associates have decades of experience fighting for the rights of injured construction workers in Manhattan, Brooklyn, The Bronx, Queens, and Staten Island, as well as Long Island, Rockland, Westchester and Orange Counties.
 We believe that injured workers should not be forced to suffer because of the negligence of others, and are dedicated to holding responsible parties accountable.
-Our experienced construction accident attorneys have a well-deserved reputation for helping injured workers obtain meaningful compensation.
+Our experienced NYC personal injury attorney has a well-deserved reputation for helping injured workers obtain meaningful compensation.

 Construction workers can sustain injuries from all types of accidents caused by a number of different factors, including:

 - Falls – These are the most common construction accidents, accounting for more than 20 percent of worker injuries.
 Workers can fall from ladders, scaffolding, roofs, and other heights.

 - Falling Objects – Tools, equipment, and construction material that are not properly secured can fall and strike those who are working below, resulting in serious head, brain, and spinal cord injuries, even if a worker is wearing a hardhat as required.

 - Trench and Building Collapses – Workers are routinely required to dig trenches that are at risk of cave-ins if proper precautions are not taken.
 In addition, buildings that are being constructed or demolished can collapse without warning, causing catastrophic injuries and fatalities.

 - Fires and Explosions – Hazards such as exposed wiring, leaking pipes, flammable chemicals, fractured gas mains, and unattended blowtorches and welding tools can trigger fires and explosions that lead to traumatic and fatal injuries.

 - Electrocutions – Workers are frequently exposed to wires that are at risk of faulty connections that lead to electrocutions, accounting for 10 percent of deaths in the construction industry.

 - Equipment Accidents – Heavy machinery and power tools, such as table saws, nail guns, drills, etc., as well as cranes, forklifts, and dumpsters contribute to numerous construction accidents and injuries.

 - Head and brain injuries